Hindu Shahis: Death

-Anandapala: war and peace with Mahmud
+Anandapala

 Anandapala ascended to the throne around April 1002.
 His capital city remains unknown but was likely Nandan.
 Anandapala had entered into marital relations with Tunga, the prime-minister of Didda, then-ruler of Kashmir and had at least two sons.
 He commanded significant fame as a patron of scholars though texts from his court are not extant.

-Circa April 1006, Mahmud requested Anandapala to consent to the passage of his trrops via his territories to reach Daud, the ruler of Multan.
-He declined the request and even went to the extent of stationing troops on the banks of Indus to prevent Mahmud's crossing — an enraged Mahmud waged a cataclysmic war upon the Shahis and compelled Anandapala to escape to Kashmir (via Sodhra) before eventually finishing his original objective of conquering Multan.
+Circa April 1006, Mahmud requested Anandapala to consent to the passage of his troops via his territories to reach Daud, the ruler of Multan.
+He declined the request and even went to the extent of stationing troops on the banks of Indus to prevent Mahmud's crossing, an enraged Mahmud waged a cataclysmic war upon the Shahis and compelled Anandapala to escape to Kashmir before eventually finishing his original objective of conquering Multan.
 All these territories of "Hind" were left under the governorship of a certain Sukhapala, a neo-convert.

 However, a couple of years hence, Sukhapala renounced Islam (c. late 1006) and declared rebellion.
 At this juncture, Anandapala tried to make space for himself by promising to aid Mahmud in containing Turk rebellions at the other side of his empire; apparently, he did not want a ruler who had defeated him, to be defeated by another.
 It is unknown whether Anandapala's offer was accepted but Mahmud stalled his chase of Ilaq Khan and turned his attention to the Shahis; Sukhapala offered negligible resistance before fleeing into Kashmur from where he was captured, fined, and imprisoned to death.
 It is likely that Anandapala was installed as the next Ghaznavid vassal.

-Circa December 1008, Mahmud mounted an invasion of Hindu Shahis for reasons which are not clear.
-Anandapala sent a large army—probably, supplanted with neighboring troops—under the commandership of his son (Trilochanapala), who arrived in the plains of Chach but failed to prevent Mahmud's troops from crossing across the Indus.
-The Battle of Chach ended with the defeat of the Hindu Shahi troops.
-Mahmud chased the fugitive troops for months—seizing Nagarkot to collect his war-spoils, in the process—and even took a son of Anandapala as hostage.
-Governors were installed across the conquered provinces and Mahmud would return to Ghazni, only by June of the next year.
+C. December 1008, Mahmud mounted an invasion of Hindu Shahis for reasons which are not clear.
+Anandapala sent a large army, supplanted with neighboring troops under the commandership of his son, Trilochanapala, who arrived in the plains of Chach but failed to prevent Mahmud's troops from crossing across the Indus.
+The Battle of Chach ended with the defeat of the Hindu Shahis.
+Mahmud chased the fugitive troops for months, seizing Nagarkot to collect his war-spoils, in the process and even took a son of Anandapala as hostage.
+Governors were installed across the conquered provinces and Mahmud would return to Ghazni.

 This would be the last military conflict of Anandapala; the next year, Anandapala sent an embassy to Mahmud.
 The proposal of peace was accepted and in return, Hindu Shahis were to accept tributary status, provide (limited) military support, guarantee passage of troops, and remit an annual tribute.
 Mahmud sent his own agents to oversee the enforcement of the peace treaty and within a year, normal trade relations had resumed.
 The death of Anandapala is not recorded in any chronicle; however, it can be ascertained to be c. late 1010 - early 1011.
 The fate of the son taken back to Ghazni remains unknown.